Community Grant Awards

 St John Ambulance Cymru

-Providing first aid treatment, training, and transport for communities across Wales, this amazing charity has four divisions across North Wales in Holywell, Ruthin, Deeside & Wrexham.
+Providing first aid treatment, training, and transport, this amazing charity has four divisions across North Wales in Holywell, Ruthin, Deeside & Wrexham.
 On average, they support 100 events each year and treat around 250 patients.

-Their new Emergency Response Vehicle based in North Wales is utilised by volunteers from the above four divisions.
-Funding from the Trust earlier this year helped to gear up the new vehicle, providing essential lifesaving equipment on board, including response bags which carry oxygen, resuscitation equipment, tourniquets, and medications.
+Funding from the Trust earlier this year funded essential lifesaving equipment, including resuscitation equipment, tourniquets, and medications.
 A training defibrillator and CPR manikin were also funded.

 Sam Cook, Partnership and Relationship Manager at St John Ambulance Cymru, said: “We are extremely grateful to the Toyota Manufacturing UK Charitable Trust for their donation which will ensure our volunteers have everything they need to provide high quality firstaid cover across North Wales.
 As well as helping to improve our volunteer experience, we hope it will encourage more people to learn vital first aid skills and become volunteers to support our goal to make Wales a community of lifesavers.”